sjentsch/lsjDocs/Ch04/Ch04_Descriptives_2.rst

 ``Variance`` check box, and you get the same values for variance as the one we calculated by hand (**324.64**).
 No, wait, you get a completely *different* answer (**405.80**) - see :numref:`fig-aflsmall_margins_variance1`.
-That is just weird.
-Is jamovi broken?
-Is this a typo?
-Am I an idiot?
+That is just weird – is jamovi broken?

 .. ----------------------------------------------------------------------------